Dachshund racing

-Dachshund racing, or wiener dog racing, is a popular but controversial sporting event, primarily found in North America.
+Dachshund racing, or wiener dog racing, is a sporting event primarily found in North America.
 Typical dachshund races are either 25 or 50 yd in length, and are run on various surfaces.
 Many race tracks across America host these events as fundraising or publicity events, and routinely draw the venues' largest attendance numbers of the year.

 In the less formal events, most entrants are not career racers, nor bred for racing.
 Often, dogs will choose not to run the length of the course and instead visit with other dogs or the owner that released them.
 Otherwise, dogs will run swiftly to their owner at the finish line, coaxed by food or toys.

 The de facto national championship of wiener dog racing is the Wienerschnitzel Wiener Nationals, held in San Diego, California, every December as part of the Holiday Bowl; however, many other events claim national championship status.